dnv-opensource/dds-fmu/docs/index.md

 ## Limitations and caveats

-There are some things the user should be aware of to avoid unnecessary frustration.
+There are some things the user should be aware of to avoid unnecessary troubleshooting.
 Below we list several points and in some cases suggest workarounds.

 -   **Lost samples:** Only the last read sample is kept.
 Samples may therefore be lost, decrease step size.
 -   **Old samples lingers:** There is no expiration of sampled data.
 Frozen signals are not detected.
+    - `key_filter` With key filtering this can become particularly evident.
 -   **Sending to itself is possible:** The data flow is implemented so that write occurs before read; there will be a sample lag.
 -   **Loss of precision:** Some data types cannot easily be represented with available FMI 2.0 types.
 In such cases, another data type is used, which may lead to loss of precision.
 -   **Several FMU instances is conditionally possible:** Do not use multiple `dds-fmu` instances in the simulator instance if they are on the same DDS Domain ID.
 There are workarounds for some simulators.
 In the case of `cosim` @cite cosim-2023 you can use `proxyfmu` @cite cosim-2023-proxyfmu on additional `dds-fmu` instances.